tpq/catmap/cran-comments.md

 0 errors | 0 warnings | 1 note

+* New submission

+* Package was archived on CRAN

 * Possibly mis-spelled words in DESCRIPTION:

+This is a re-submission of the first catmap package as archived on CRAN.
+The original maintainer and active author, Kristin Nicodemus, has consented to the transfer of maintainence.

 I have reviewed the DESCRIPTION and attest it does not contain any mis-spellings.